 The cultivation of the Wollemi Pine is similar to other conifer species.
 Plants can be grown from seed or struck from tip cuttings.
 If growing plants from cuttings then a strong breeding hormone is recommended (5,000-10,000 gms/litre) to promote root growth.
 Striking plants can be placed in cells or tube pots filled with river sand.
 Most plants will take six months to strike but this is variable depending on type of stock plant, season, and growing environment.
 Once the plant has struck, pot it in a standard conifer mix (70-80% pine bark; 20% river sand) and water it in accordance to the time of year.
 An interesting note about striking the Wollemi Pine is that cuttings taken from the top of the tree will produce a vertical growing plant, whilst cuttings taken from the bottom of the tree will produce horizontal growth.

 Wollemi Pines can be grown outdoors in most climates of Australia.
 Given the size of adult trees it is not recommended for small yards unless it is grown in a pot.
 In the first couple of years it should be grown in half shade however after this time period it can be grown in full sunlight.
 Sandy soil with good drainage is recommended.
 Be wary of waterlogged soil, either through over watering or poor drainage.
 Watering should be increased in the summer months especially when the tree breaks (opens it new leaves) around November-December, although this may vary depending on your location in Australia.
 The Wollemi Pine can handle frosty conditions and in the wild occasionally has to cope with snowfalls.
 The tree can be fertilized once a year with any general fertilizer such as Aquasol.
 Fungal infection can occur, especially Phytophthora, this is more likely when grown in a pot.

-The Wollemi Pine currently unavailable but is due to be released to the general
+The Wollemi Pine was first released to the general

 Pine, visit the official website at: